ibm-cloud-docs/pattern-migrate-os-virtualization/how-to.md

 To install and configure the MTV operator on OpenShift cluster, complete the following steps outlined in the [Installing MTV Operator installation guide](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/installing-the-operator#installing-mtv-operator_web).

+## Creating a Transit Gateway Connection

+{: \#unique-id-5}

+To connect the OpenShift Virtualization cluster to the source VMware cluster in either IBM Cloud Classic or the Enterprise location, complete a transit gateway connection.

+-   A [Transit Gateway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway&interface=ui#tg-ui-creating-transit-gateway) request is needed for a network connection to another account
+-   [A VPC](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-adding-cross-account-connections&interface=ui#tg-ui-adding-cross-account-connection-transit-gateway) network connection configuration or a [Direct Link](https://cloud.ibm.com/docs/dl?topic=dl-cross-account-virtual-connection-vpc&interface=ui) network configuration.

 ## Migrating VMWare Instances to OpenShift Virtualization

-{: \#unique-id-5}
+{: \#unique-id-6}

 To migrate VMWare Instances for OpenShift Virtualization, complete the following steps outlined in the [Migrating virtual machines by using the MTV web console.](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/migrating-vms-web-console)